 Mental illness has been poorly represented in media for decades—to the point that many have serious misconceptions about what mental illness is.
 Most of the time, mental illness is not what one sees in film, and it is far more prevalent than one might realize.
 According to a John Hopkins study, roughly 26% of Americans 18 and older have some form of mental illness, most commonly a depressive or anxious condition.

-With such a high percentage of adults suffering from a diagnosable mental disorder, it is possible that your elderly loved one may suffer at some point in time.
-Talking to seniors about mental illness could make a substantial difference in their day-to-day lives.
-Broach the sensitive topic with compassion, offer information, and lend a helping hand as necessary.
+With such a high percentage of adults suffering from a diagnosable mental health condition, it is possible that your elderly loved one may suffer at some point in time.
+Talking about mental health with seniors could make a substantial difference in their day-to-day lives.
+Broach the sensitive topic of mental health challenges with compassion, offer information, and lend a helping hand as necessary.

 Explain that mental health is just as important as physical health

-When your elderly loved one is physically sick or injured, they know to take a step back to take care of themselves.
+When your elderly family member is physically sick or injured, they know to take a step back to take care of themselves.
 They’re aware that, if they don’t, their health condition will worsen and take longer to heal.
 The same goes for one’s mental health.
-When one allows their mental health to go untreated, they are only worsening their problem.
+When someone allows their mental health to go untreated, they are only worsening their problem.

 Comparing one’s mental health to their physical health is a great way to help your elderly loved one understand how it should be treated.